jonjonsonjr/test-docs/README.md

 }
 ```

-CCL will handle the rest, i.e., it enables controlling the cast volume through
+CCL will handle the rest, i.e. it enables controlling the cast volume through
 the hard volume buttons on the phone and shows a visual volume bar on supported
 versions.
 If `FEATURE_LOCKSCREEN` was enabled during the initialization of the
 `VideoCastManager`, CCL handles changing volume through the hard volume buttons
-even if your app is not in the foreground, the device is locked, or even if the
+if your app is not in the foreground, if the device is locked, or even if the
 screen is off.
 In the above snippet, `VOLUME_INCREMENT` is a value you set in
 your application that you need to tell CCL about by calling the following at an
 early stage, preferably at the initialization time: